-If your insurer doesn’t have a good policy when it comes to allowing you to suspend your health insurance, it could be worth shopping around for a more lenient insurer.
-Keep in mind that you must stick with an insurer for at least 12 months in order to be eligible to suspend your policy.
+If your health insurance provider doesn’t have a good policy when it comes to allowing you to suspend your health insurance, it could be worth shopping around for a more lenient health insurance provider.
+Keep in mind, you must normally stick with a health insurance provider for at least 12 months in order to be eligible to suspend your policy.

 How do I suspend my health insurance policy?

-In the case of suspending your cover while taking an extended trip overseas, confirm your travel dates and contact your insurer by phone, email, letter, or by completing an online application to suspend your membership through your insurer’s online membership portal.
-It’s vital that you get this sorted before you hop on a plane to your overseas destination, because you cannot apply to suspend your policy after you have already left the country.
+In the case of suspending your cover while taking an extended trip overseas, confirm your travel dates and contact your health insurance provider by phone, email, letter, or by completing an online application to suspend your membership through your provider’s online membership portal.
+It’s vital that you get this sorted before you hop on a plane to your overseas destination, because you cannot usually apply to suspend your policy after you have already left the country.

-When you return to Australia, you will need to notify your insurer within 30 days of your arrival, and make payment to your membership immediately.
-This will reinstate your cover and you will be able to make claims again for medical services you receive within Australia.
+When you return to Australia, you will need to notify your health insurance provider within 30 days of your arrival, and make a payment towards your membership immediately.
+This should reinstate your cover so you can make claims again for medical services you receive within Australia.

 Can I claim benefits while my policy is suspended?

-No. While your health insurance policy is suspended, you are not covered to make claims for any rebates or benefits from your insurer.
+No. While your health insurance policy is suspended, you are not covered to make claims for any rebates or benefits from your health insurance provider.